 These will be trying times for Darlington landlords and Darlington tenants alike, so let's start…

 A landlord has the responsibility to ensure the property is fit for habitation, so what if the Darlington landlord/agent is incapable of undertaking an emergency repair (or say the annual gas safety check) because the tenant is self-isolating or actually has the virus?
-The answer is the landlord should use their best efforts to fix the problem if it’s an urgent repair, yet if the landlord/agent are unable to do so they should record this fact and that it is related to the Coronavirus epidemic.
+Imagine if part of the roof had been damaged and a company like Stourbridge Roofing Pro's had to go in for repairs — time matters in these situations because more damages often occur over time — so what is a landlord to do?
+The answer is the landlord should use their best efforts to fix the problem if it's an urgent repair, yet if the landlord/agent are unable to do so they should record this fact and that it is related to the Coronavirus epidemic.
 One should then re-try as soon as is possible and appropriate, having full respect for information on self-isolation, personal-safety and social-distancing and ensure that you make a written note for future issue.
 My advice is that you or your agent (as we are with our Darlington tenants) need to uphold good lines of communication with the tenants touched by these current circumstances, so they are clear on what action you are taking and the timescales for this.

 Yet at the same time, there will be very few situations in the coming weeks when the contractors who the landlord/agent use will also be in self-isolation, meaning a handful of the 7,796 Darlington tenants might have to wait for repairs to be sorted.
 We have some excellent Darlington contractors with their own backup plans and so together we will use our best endeavours to find an alternative contractor to fix any issues.
 If your agent has issues, then maybe we can help – do call me.
 Yet whatever you do, if this occurs, document everything and that it is related to the Coronavirus epidemic.

 The total rent paid by Darlington tenants

 each month is 3,788,900